Allen & Wheelock Sidehammer Percussion Revolvers

 A last differentiating characteristic is the locking system of the trigger guard.
 Early production has a friction latch system.
 This very weak system was replaced rather quickly by a snap latch system that remained the same throughout production.

-With all these characteristics we can make a simplified classification according below table.
+With all these characteristics we can make a simplified classification according below tables.
+Note that I considered the type of cylinder rather a variant; not a type differentiator.

 1st